Aging & Health A to Z

-Urinary problems or intestinal problems, such as constipation
+Urinary problems or intestinal problems, such as inability to urinate or constipation

 Myocardial (heart) and lungs, eg heart attack, problems with heart rhythm (arrhythmia), worsening of heart failure or chronic obstructive lung disease.

 Delirium can result from an imbalance in brain chemicals (neurotransmitters), which are crucial molecules that relay signals between nerves.
 A particularly important neurotransmitter is acetylcholine.
 One reason that people with dementia (such as Alzheimer’s disease) are at high risk of delirium is that the brain damage found in dementia kills the brain cells that produce acetylcholine.
 If oxygen or glucose levels in the brain decrease, even a little, the amount of acetylcholine drops even more dramatically.
 In such cases, the brain functions abnormally, producing delirium.

 Other brain chemicals, such as dopamine, also contribute to delirium, because they regulate the amount of acetylcholine in the brain.

 Side effects of familiar medications or sudden withdrawal from drugs are the most common and most treatable causes of delirium.
-Since many older people take multiple medications which may interact in harmful ways, you must be sure that the appropriate healthcare professionals are told about every prescription and non-prescription drug in use.
+Since many older people take multiple medications which may interact in harmful ways, you must be sure that the appropriate healthcare professionals are told about every prescription and non-prescription drug ibeing taken.

 Alcohol abuse is frequently overlooked as a cause of delirium in older adults.
 Either overuse (intoxication) or a sudden withdrawal from alcohol can cause delirium.
 Delirium caused by withdrawal of alcohol appears to be as common in older adults with alcoholism as in their younger counterparts, although the death rate after withdrawal is higher in older alcoholics.